Edin Džeko: Personal life

 Džeko was born in Sarajevo, SR Bosnia and Herzegovina, at that time part of SFR Yugoslavia, to Midhat and Belma Džeko.
 He stated that his family was always supportive throughout his career, especially his father, who took him to training sessions while he was at Željezničar.
 His father also played professionally in Bosnia and Herzegovina.
 Džeko is considered a local superstar in Sarajevo.

-Džeko was six years old when the Siege of Sarajevo began, lasting for the next three years.
+Džeko was six years old when the Siege of Sarajevo began, lasting for nearly four years.
 His family home was destroyed, and 15 family members had to live in his grandparents' apartment that measured 35 square metres.
 He continued to play outside in the neighbourhood of Otoka; on a rare occasion that his mother forbade him to play outside, a missile killed several children on the local football pitch.

 Džeko is multilingual, speaking five languages fluently: Bosnian, Czech, German, English and Italian.
 He is a Muslim, and has dual citizenship of Bosnia and Herzegovina and Croatia.
-Džeko stated that Milan has always been his favourite club, although he played two seasons for city rivals Inter Milan, and Andriy Shevchenko his favourite player.
+Džeko stated that AC Milan has always been his favourite club, although he played two seasons for city rivals Inter Milan.
+Džeko said in 2011 that Andriy Shevchenko was his favourite player.
 Džeko is a first cousin of former fellow national team player and captain Emir Spahić.

 In November 2009, Džeko became Bosnia's first UNICEF ambassador.
 He has since visited schools and children in his home country affected by the Bosnian War.
 On 6 July 2012, Džeko was accepted to the University of Sarajevo to study sport and physical education.
 On 10 September 2018, he graduated with a bachelor's degree.

 Džeko has been in a relationship with model and actress, Amra Silajdžić since 2011, marrying her in 2014.
 They have three daughters and a son.